About Me

 Welcome to my practice!

-I am a doctoral-level psychologist practicing in Massachusetts (MA 10029) and Connecticut (4631) whose professional interests include self/body image, relationship difficulties, depression, disordered eating, working with shame, personality, and emotional/behavioral dysregulation.
+I am a doctoral-level psychologist practicing in Massachusetts (MA 10029) and Connecticut (4631) whose professional interests include self/body image, experiences of pain, relationship difficulties, depression, disordered eating, working with shame, personality, and emotional/behavioral dysregulation.

 I graduated with a BA in Psychology and Legal Studies at Fairfield University.
 I earned a Masters degree in School Psychology and a Doctorate in Counseling Psychology from Northeastern University (APA approved).
-Doctoral level training and work experiences include:
+Doctoral level training and experience includes:

 • Community mental health

-• Yale Psychiatric Hospital inpatient and DBT IOP/PHP with adolescents and young adults
+• Yale Psychiatric Hospital inpatient and DBT IOP/PHP focus on adolescents and young adults

 • McLean Hospital at Harvard Medical School Behavioral Health PHP